dataplat/AlwaysEncryptedSample/ReadMe.md

 Running
 -------

-This application should compile in Visual Studio 2015 out of the box for Visual Studio 2013. the [Microsoft .NET Framework 4.6 Targeting Pack](https://www.microsoft.com/en-us/download/details.aspx?id=48136) is required.
+This application should compile in Visual Studio 2015 out of the box.
+To compile it with Visual Studio 2013. the [Microsoft .NET Framework 4.6 Targeting Pack](https://www.microsoft.com/en-us/download/details.aspx?id=48136) is required.
 ADO.NET support for Always Encrypted is only present in .NET 4.6